reactjs/react.dev/content/docs/hooks-overview.md

 >
 >Read the [Motivation](/docs/hooks-intro.html#motivation) to learn why we're introducing Hooks to React.

-**↑↑↑ Each section ends with a yellow box like this.** They link to detailed explanations.
+**↑↑↑ Each section ends with a yellow box like this.** The link to detailed explanations.

 ## 📌 State Hook {#state-hook}